AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/software_engineering/swe02_enable_optional_warnings_and_treat_as_errors.rst

 Notes
 +++++++

-This rule can be applied via the GNAT "-gnatwae" compiler switch, which both enables warnings and treats them as errors.
+This rule can be applied via the GNAT :switch:`-gnatwae` compiler switch, which both enables warnings and treats them as errors.
 Note that the switch enables almost all optional warnings, but not all.
 Some optional warnings correspond to very specific circumstances, and would otherwise generate too much noise for their value.